malcolmwilson8/orange-jellyfish-challenge/README.md

 - Basket not updating with correct information
     - This could occur again due to errors and oversights within the codebase, and due to a lack of due diligence when testing the functionality for updating the basket itself.
 To address and mitigate these errors, a number of failsafes could be implemented:
-        - Ensure all testing functions are returning the intended results before committing functions into the codebase and deploying them.
-Without proper testing, functions which add items to the basket could return errors which are not caught, or unintended results could be produced.
-Developing each function in line with a testing technique such as Unit Testing or Integration testing could help to avoid errors with the basket not updating correctly.
-They could look at specific function performance as well as how different parts of the codebase interact with each other.
+        - Ensure testing functions are returning the intended results before committing functions into the codebase and deploying them:
-        - Additionally, within testing and building functions, implementing suitable error handling will help to avoid errors like this by showing:
+            - Making use of Unit Testing or Integration Testing would help ensure the basket updating function, and other functions on the page return the information needed.
+Iplementing suitable error handling within tests will assist with function issues by showing:
             - When the error happened first
             - The error type and message associated with it
             - Which line of code caused the error

-            Taking the above information into account can help identify what to work on to solve issues and ensure code in production runs smoothly.
+            Taking the above information into account can help ensure code in production regarding basket updates or any other function on the page runs smoothly.

 - Slow response times on the web app due to high usage
     - Due to a large amount of information being parsed from the backend, an excessively large CSS or JavaScript file, or a large amount of page traffic, page load times can greatly suffer, causing negative user experiences.
 Excessive fetch requests to an API can equally create adverse impacts to the response time on site.
 These factors can cause increased bounce rates, and can lead consumers to remember the negative experiences they have with the site, causing them to never visit again.
 Thankfully there are a few steps that can be taken to avoid these issues: